-However, clear boundaries around information sharing are important to maintain confidentiality where appropriate and to ensure that only those who need the information are made aware of it.
+To keep these children safe, information needs to be shared appropriately so that decisions can be made to protect them.
+Clear boundaries around information sharing are important to maintain confidentiality where appropriate and to ensure that only those who need the information are made aware of it.

 What information to share